hohmannr/bubblified/README.md

 To change colors for the default bubbles, just change their constants under the `# COLOR CONSTANTS` section.
 Valid values are `{'black', 'red', 'blue', 'cyan', 'yellow', 'green', 'white', 'magenta'}`, they correspond to the colors set in your terminal.

-### Custom bubbles
+### Custom Bubbles

+#### Simple Bubbles

-Normal bubbles are bubbles with the default `bubble_color` and content.
+Simple bubbles are bubbles with the default `bubble_color` and content.

-1. Declare a variable (e.g. the current time)
+A. Declare a variable (e.g. the current time)

 `time_bubble="%T"`

-2. Build a bubble by enclosing the variable with `$bubble_left` and `$bubble_right`
+B. Build a bubble by enclosing the variable with `$bubble_left` and `$bubble_right`

 `time_bubble="$bubble_left%T$bubble_right"`

-3. *OPTIONAL* - If you want a different text color, then add an escape sequence with the color definition
+C. *OPTIONAL* - If you want a different text color, then add an escape sequence with the color definition

 `time_bubble="$bubble_left%{$fg[red]%}%T$bubble_right"`

-4. Add the variable to the `PROMPT`
+D. Add the variable to the `PROMPT`

 `PROMPT='...$time_bubble...'`

+#### Fancy Bubbles

-Custom bubbles are in the style of the default `git_bubble`.
+Fancy bubbles are in the style of the default `git_bubble`.
 They consist of multiple segments for which the text and the background can be colored individually.

-1. Define a custom function that echos the bubble's content
+A. Define a custom function that echos the bubble's content

 `foo () { echo -n "left middle right" }`

-2. Use the provided `bubblify` function to build custom colored bubble segments
+B. Use the provided `bubblify` function to build custom colored bubble segments

 `foo () { echo -n "$(bubblify 0 "left" "black" "red")$(bubblify 1 "middle" "green" "black")$(bubblify "right" "yellow" "magenta")" }`